ankaAR/bestiario5e/_creatures/titivilus.md

 ***Regeneration.*** Titivilus regains 10 hit points at the start of his turn.
 If he takes cold or radiant damage, this trait doesn't function at the start of his next turn.
 Titivilus dies only if he starts his turn with 0 hit points and doesn't regenerate.
 Ventriloquism.
 Whenever Titivilus speaks, he can choose a point within 60 feet; his voice emanates from that point.

-### Actions
+### Acciones

 ***Multiattack*** Titivilus makes one sword attack and uses his Frightful Word once.

-***Silver Sword*** Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
-Hit: 8 (1d8 + 4) slashing damage plus 16 (3d10) necrotic damage, or 9 (1d10 + 4) slashing damage plus 16 (3d10) necrotic damage if used with two hands.
+***Silver Sword*** Melee Weapon Attack: +9 al ataque, alcance 5 pies, un objetivo.
+Impacto: 8 (1d8 + 4) slashing damage plus 16 (3d10) necrotic damage, or 9 (1d10 + 4) slashing damage plus 16 (3d10) necrotic damage if used with two hands.
 If the target is a creature, its hit point maximum is reduced by an amount equal to half the necrotic damage it takes.

 ***Frightful Word*** Titivilus targets one creature he can see within 10 feet of him.
 The target must succeed on a DC 21 Wisdom saving throw or become frightened for 1 minute.
 While frightened in this way, the target must take the Dash action and move away from Titivilus by the safest available route on each of its turns, unless there is nowhere to move, in which case it needn't take the Dash action.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.